-- It is highly recommended for applicants seeking admission into the graduate family nurse practitioner track to obtain nursing licensure in Pennsylvania, New Jersey and Delaware to enhance preceptor and clinical site selection during the clinical practicum courses.
-Prior to starting clinical rotations, students must provide license verification in the appropriate state in which they will complete their clinical rotations.
+- Applicants seeking admission into the post-master graduate family nurse practitioner program must be willing to complete the clinical practicum rotations in any State excluding New York and Maryland.
+Prior to starting clinical rotations, students must provide license verification in the appropriate state in which they will complete their clinical rotations, a Pennsylvania license is also required.
 Please note all submitted materials become the property of Drexel University.

 - Official transcripts from all universities or colleges and other post-secondary educational institutions (including trade schools) attended.
 You must supply transcripts regardless of the number of credits earned or the type of school you attended.
 If you do not list all post-secondary institutions on your application and these are listed on transcripts received from other institutions, processing your application will be delayed until you have submitted the remaining transcripts.

 - A copy of your RN license or eligibility for licensure as a registered nurse.
-License verification from your nursing license registry Web site are acceptable.
+License verification from your nursing license registry Web site is acceptable.

-- Resume (Note: Resume should be detailed regarding work experience, including specific job experiences, responsibilities, and departments).
+- Resume/CV (Note: Resume/CV should be detailed regarding work experience, including specific job experiences, responsibilities, and departments).

 - Two professional letters of recommendation.